 Australians spend around $400 million each year on batteries - that’s about $50 per household!
-Last year Australians were responsible for the importation of 279 million single-use batteries and 65 million rechargeable batteries.
+Australians are responsible for the importation of around 279 million single-use batteries and 65 million rechargeable batteries.
 This equates to an annual waste of over 8,000 tonnes of used batteries, which are the most common form of hazardous waste disposed of by Australian households.

 Most of us use batteries in a range of items from remote controls, clocks, radios, wireless mice and keyboards, phone handsets, children’s toys and even toothbrushes.
 The average home has at least 3 - 4 uses for batteries.